Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Reliability of Bias Measures

-Low consistency across random seeds would suggest that the measured bias is more representative of the particular random seed than the bias of the corpus or NLP model, more generally.
-A few such investigations of reliability have already taken place.
+\paragraph{Seed-Based Test-Retest Reliability} Low consistency between bias measurement scores across random seeds (e.g., used for initializing the model before training and deciding the training data batch order) would suggest that the measured bias is more representative of the particular random seed than the bias of the corpus or NLP model, more generally.
+Investigations of seed-based test-retest reliability have already taken place.
 For example, \shortciteauthor{du_assessing_2021} \citeyear{du_assessing_2021} compared the gender bias measured in static word embeddings trained with varying random seeds and found high consistency.
-On the other hand, when comparing the gender bias measured in BERT, \shortciteauthor{damour_underspecification_2022} \citeyear{damour_underspecification_2022} found low consistency across random seeds.
-While a low consistency could mean that bias measures are unreliable, alternatively random seeds could influence the extent to which models learn certain biases \shortcite{damour_underspecification_2022,du_assessing_2021} --- an important theoretical distinction that has to be explored in the future.
+On the other hand, when comparing the gender bias measured in BERT, both \shortciteauthor{damour_underspecification_2022}~\citeyear{damour_underspecification_2022} and \shortciteauthor{aribandi_how_2021}~\citeyear{aribandi_how_2021} found low consistency across random seeds.
+While a low consistency could mean that bias measures are unreliable, alternatively, random seeds could influence the extent to which models learn certain biases \shortcite{damour_underspecification_2022,du_assessing_2021} -- an important theoretical distinction that has to be explored in the future.

-Consistency across training corpora could be assessed by comparing the bias scores between models of the same architecture trained on different but comparable corpora (e.g., disjoint subsets of the same dataset).
+\paragraph{Corpus-Based Test-Retest Reliability} Consistency across training corpora could also be assessed by comparing the bias scores between models of the same architecture trained on different but comparable corpora (e.g., disjoint subsets of the same dataset).
 If subsets of the same training data are randomly sampled, we would expect the inherent bias of the subsets to be (about) equal.
-Significant inconsistencies in bias measures between the two resulting language models would thus suggest poor reliability of the bias measure (or unstable biasedness of the model; as mentioned above, distinguishing between these two options would be an important next step).
+Significant inconsistencies in bias measures between the two resulting models would thus suggest poor reliability of the bias measure (or unstable biasedness of the model; as mentioned above, distinguishing between these two options would be an important next step).